Academics

 Tenured faculty will be evaluated every three years in conjunction with tenure review.
 The Academic Vice-President will notify tenured faculty when they are scheduled for review.

-Non-Tenured faculty will be evaluated every fall semester and the evaluation should focus on the previous academic year.
-Faculty to be considered for initial tenure should submit a portfolio based on all years at NWOSU.
-First-year faculty are exempt from submitting a portfolio, but will have student evaluations done in the fall and should begin developing a portfolio.
+Non-Tenured, Tenure Track (NT-TT) faculty will be evaluated every fall semester and the evaluation should focus on the previous academic year.
+First-year NT-TT faculty are exempt from submitting a portfolio, but will have student evaluations done in the fall and should begin developing a portfolio.
+NT-TT faculty will complete a portfolio following their first complete academic year, and each year thereafter until their application for initial tenure.
+NT-TT faculty to be considered for initial tenure should submit a portfolio based on all years at Northwestern Oklahoma State University.

 Faculty are required to use the ALCA system for their faculty portfolio.
 Reviewing and scoring of the portfolios will be done using ALCA.